networktocode/pyntc/README.md

 ## Contributing

-This section describes how to install *pyntc* for development, how to run tests, and make sure you are a good contributors.
+This section describes how to install *pyntc* for development, how to run tests, and make sure you are a good contributor.

 ### Branches